btsecom/docs/source/fix/en/index.html.md

 Sent by the client to initiate a FIX session.
 Must be the first message sent after a connection is established.
 Only one session can be established per connection; additional Logon messages are rejected.
 Client's API Key and secret can be generated from API page in BTSE portal.
 Create key with permissions to use FIX APIs.

-Please note that one api key only can establish one connection, spot and future market are treated as different connection.
-If client connect to both market with same api key, the last one will be rejected.

 | Tag | Name | Value | Description |
 | --- | ---  | ---   | ---         |
 |  35 | MsgType         | A                 |                           |